jpag/emberjs-template/README.md

 * COMPLETE
 	- easier relative paths (so you can plop this into a subfolder rather then root public)
 	- added example of a blank empty template
+	- create unique css files per view and have them load in via JS.